WYQS: Relaunch as BPR News

 In the spring of 2017, WCQS and its associated stations rebranded under the name "Blue Ridge Public Radio", with WCQS (and its repeaters and translators) continuing to air the established format of NPR programming and classical music.
 At this point WYQS became the home for a new channel, BPR News, with the aim of providing listeners with the choice of an all-speech format station in addition to the established NPR/classical format on WCQS.

 The reception areas of WCQS and WYQS overlap significantly in some areas due to the topography, giving listeners a choice of FM listening from Blue Ridge Public Radio.
 The station also makes efforts to push uptake of its mobile app and streaming services.

 Switch to BPR Classic

 On October 11, 2022, Blue Ridge Public Radio announced that it would swap the formats of WCQS and WYQS on October 31.
 The BPR News programming moved to WCQS and its satellites, while BPR Classic—which carries classical music, some news programming (including Morning Edition, Fresh Air, All Things Considered, and Marketplace), and an evening block of jazz—moved to WYQS and WZQS.

+Upgrade Into Asheville

+On April 13, 2026, WYQS completed its signal upgrade and transmitter move into Asheville and raised power to 750 watts.